 1947 was the formation date of the East African firm of Cooper Brothers and Company, which was an amalgamation of two existing firms, the oldest of which first opened an office in Dar es salaam in 1925.
 Subsequent mergers resulted in changes of name to Coopers & Lybrand (in 1957) and then to PricewaterhouseCoopers (PwC) (in 1998).

-As at September 2019 PwC Tanzania had 9 partners and close to 250 staff working from offices in Dar es Salaam and Arusha.
-Graduate intake in recent years has averaged approximately 30 new graduates per year.
-Apart from training received whilst working with the firm in Tanzania, we also develop our people by deployment on secondment overseas - for example as at September 2019 we had 18 Tanzanians working on long term secondments in other PwC offices (both elsewhere in Africa and in Europe).
+As at December 2020 PwC Tanzania had 8 partners and around 230 staff working from offices in Dar es Salaam and Arusha, including 28 new graduates taken on during 2020.
+Apart from the training received whilst working with the firm in Tanzania, we also develop our people by deployment on secondment overseas - for example, during 2020 we had 25 Tanzanians working on long term secondments in other PwC offices (Africa, Europe and Middle East).

 Located on the eastern part of Africa, bordering the Indian Ocean between Kenya and Mozambique, Tanzania is a gateway to several countries with whom it shares borders (including Burundi, the Democratic Republic of Congo (“DRC”), Malawi, Rwanda, Uganda, and Zambia).